Sunday, January 29, 2023

 The most critical design considerations on this section is curvature of the main line.
 The turnback curve section width is 60 inches.
 Technical specification is a minimum 4 inches between track and the edge of the fascia.
 This restricts the turnback curve to 48 inches (24 inch radius).

-2. Curved track within a tunnel is generally rare in the prototype.
+2. Curved track within a tunnel is generally rare, but not unheard of, in the prototype.
 It is more common in railroad modeling layout design.
 The location of the tunnel and the restrictive view minimizes the suggestion of a curve within the tunnel.

 Laying out Right of Way